Counselling for TEENS

 Teens don't have to have a mental illness to benefit from counselling.
 Counselling offers teens a safe, non-judgmental space to explore what's going on for them emotionally, psychologically, and behaviourally.
 It provides them an opportunity to talk about problems and work through them, rather than bottle them up and push them aside.

 As teenagers struggle to figure out who they are and where they belong in this world, it can be so helpful to have someone outside of their family and friends circle to talk to and trust.
-I know how hard it can be to open up and trust the process of therapy, which is why I really take the time to build rapport and relationship with those that I work with.
-I am not pushy, rather I will meet each person where they are at and help them sort through all of their confusing, painful experiences that can be overwhelming to deal with at home.
+Our Psychologists know how hard it can be to open up and trust the process of therapy, which is why we really take the time to build rapport and relationship with those that we work with.
+We are not pushy, rather we will meet each person where they are at and help them sort through all of their confusing, painful experiences that can be overwhelming to deal with at home.

 Common reasons that teens attend counselling:

 - have a safe place to discuss private matters

 - deal with anxiety or stress

 - overcome past trauma or abuse